Paroyer/ModCatalogue/index.md

 title: Home
 description: Cubeworld Reference
 ---

-# Swag Catalogue Test
+# Swag Catalogue

-The goal of this shitty page is to eventually list the available mods and such for cubeworld.
+The goal of this GithubPages is to eventually list the available mods, information, ressources, and such for cubeworld.

 <u>Table of Content</u>